Chicago: Listing Authors

 Bibliography

 Esbensen, Finn-Age, Dana Peterson, Terrance J. Taylor, and Adrienne Freng.
-Youth Violence: Sex and Race Differences in Offending, Victimization, and Gang Membership.
-Philadelphia: Temple University Press, 2010.

 Format